 - Four wheel antilock disc brakes with electronic parking brake

 - Three second row LATCH attachments for child seat installations (accommodates three child seats simultaneously: two with LATCH and one with top tether and belt)

 - Interior accent lighting

 - Washer nozzle heaters

-Model X is the safest, quickest and most capable sport utility vehicle in history.
+Model X is the quickest and most capable sport utility vehicle in history.
+It was also the first SUV to receive a 5-star US NCAP safety rating.
 It blends performance and utility with unique features including the falcon wing doors, canopy glass and seven-seat configuration.